kubernetes-sigs/scheduler-plugins/doc/install.md

 Note: we provide two ways to install the scheduler-plugin artifacts: as a second scheduler and as a single scheduler.
 Their pros and cons are as below:

+- **second scheduler:**
-- **second scheduler:** the pro is it's easy to install by deploying the Helm chart, and the con is running multi-scheduler will inevitably encounter resource conflicts when the cluster is short of resources, and hence not recommended in the production env.
+  - **pro**: it's easy to install by deploying the Helm chart
+  - **con**: running multi-scheduler will inevitably encounter resource conflicts when the cluster is short of resources.

+    Consider the scenario where multiple schedulers attempt to assign their pods simultaneously to a node which can only fit one of the pods.
+    The pod that arrives later will be evicted by the kubelet, and hang there (without its `.spec.nodeName` cleared) until resources get released on the node.

+    Running multiple schedulers, therefore, is not recommended in the production env.
 However, it's a good starting point to play with scheduler framework and exercise plugin development, no matter you're on managed or on-premise Kubernetes clusters.
+- **single scheduler:**
-- **single scheduler:** the pro is you will be using a unified scheduler and hence keep the resource conflicting free.
-It's recommended in the production env.
-However, the con is that you have to have the privileges to manipulate on control plane, also for this moment, the installation is not fully automated (no Helm chart yet).
+  - **pro**: you will be using a unified scheduler and hence keep the resources conflict-free.
+It's recommended for the production env.
+  - **con**: you have to have the privileges to manipulate the control plane, and at this moment, the installation is not fully automated (no Helm chart yet).

 ### As a second scheduler
 The quickest way to try scheduler-plugins is to install it using helm chart as a second scheduler.